juliosong/blog/_posts/2021-08-21-unusual-pronunciation-in-singing.md

 Following _champion_, the second case of unusual singing pronunciation that came to my mind on the subway was the word _baby_.
 In speech the word is normally pronounced as /ˈbeɪbi/, but in pop songs I've heard a range of variants from the somewhat neutral /ˈbeɪbeː/, as in Justin Bieber's "[Baby](https://youtu.be/kffacxfA7G4?t=44)," to the rather exaggerated /ˈbeɪbeɪ/, as in Mariah Carey's "[Always Be My Baby](https://youtu.be/LfRNRymrv9k?t=82)."
 Sometimes several different pronunciations even co-occur in the same song, as in Britney Spears's "[Baby One More Time](https://youtu.be/C-u5WLJ9Yk4)," where I hear /ˈbeɪbi/, /ˈbeɪbeː/, /ˈbeɪbeɪ/, and maybe even /ˈbeɪbṃ/. 💁‍♂️

-Again, this unusual pronunciation isn't limited to native speaker singers but is also common among nonnative speakers, as in A-Mei's "[Sister](https://youtu.be/OO60xtWjLRw?t=65)" and Coco Li's "[Baby I'm Sorry](https://youtu.be/b1Tyj_7bdNQ?t=137)."
+Again, this unusual pronunciation isn't limited to native speaker singers but is also common among nonnative speakers, as in A-Mei's "[Sister](https://youtu.be/OO60xtWjLRw?t=65)" and Coco Lee's "[Baby I'm Sorry](https://youtu.be/b1Tyj_7bdNQ?t=137)."
 Both numbers are Mandopop classics, and the pronunciation of _baby_ is also unadulteratedly /ˈbeɪbeɪ/ in both!

 I'm not the only one who has wondered what's going on with _baby_.
 For instance, [this post](https://www.atlasobscura.com/articles/why-justin-timberlake-sings-may-instead-of-me) characterizes the phenomenon as "a linguistic tendency that was weirdly popular in the late 1990s and early 2000s," which affected not only _baby_ but also words like [_candy_](https://youtu.be/NkVsJGl5d6E), [_crazy_](https://youtu.be/-N4jf6rtyuw), and even [_me_](https://youtu.be/GQMlWwIXg3M).
 The said post quotes the famous voice teacher [Lis Lewis](https://en.wikipedia.org/wiki/Lis_Lewis) and explains that pronouncing /i/ as /eɪ/ makes high notes easier to sing, and it additionally remarks that "[t]urning 'ee' to 'ay' when it's not strictly necessary is a savvy kind of trick" that helps singers sound energetic and passionate.